elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2024-04-28-Using logit models to analyze multiple car ownership in the Philadelphia Region.md

 counties travelers are from, car parking and transit subsidies and commute mode choices.
 The study reveals significant differences of multiple car ownership among different social and racial groups based on demographic features, and household locations.
-The study further reveals possible solutions using subsidies to incentivize people to prefer alternative commuting modes to owning an additional car. <br>
+The study further reveals possible solutions using subsidies to incentivize people to prefer alternative commuting modes to owning an additional car.<!--more--> <br>

 **Objectives** <br>